Hardware & Software: Wooden Reamer

 The reamer is one of the simplest tools we can have in our kitchens.
-Nothing fancy, best when made from wood, and cheap to buy, the reamer makes it simple to juice any kind of citrus.
+It's nothing fancy, best when made from wood, and cheap to buy, the reamer makes it simple to juice any kind of citrus.

 There are times when you might be making a marinade or salad dressing and the addition of a little citrus juice can make all the flavor difference.
 Or you want to add just a few drops to a sauce or soup to brighten it.
 If you think it's not worth the trouble or the mess to get a few teaspoons of fresh lemon juice, think again.
 If you have a reamer it's as simple as cutting the lemon in two.
 Plus it's much safer than trying to use a fork with its sharp prongs.